shauns11/Learning/README.md

 # Learning
-This repository contains my files that document my learning on causal inference in epidemiology
+This repository contains my files that document my learning on topics such as causal inference in epidemiology and weighting for longitudinal data.